 - a.
 The Student will be informed in writing at least 48 hours prior to appear at the Formal BCC Hearing through University email and through certified mail of the time, date, and place of the hearing. - b.
 The Student may be assisted by an advisor, such as a family member, a physician, a licensed psychologist, a psychiatrist or other licensed mental health professional. - c.
 At no time will legal counsel, if permitted to attend, be allowed to speak on behalf of the Student or otherwise participate in the hearing. - d.
 The Student may submit information relative to the situation being considered. - e.
-A Student will be allowed to speak on his/her own behalf whenever possible subject to such reasonable rules that the committee establishes for its proceedings. - f.
-If the Student fails to appear before the BCC at the time of the scheduled hearing, the hearing will be conducted in the Student's absence.
+A Student will be allowed to speak on their own behalf whenever possible subject to such reasonable rules that the committee establishes for its proceedings. - f.
+If the Student fails to appear before the Dean of Students, or designee at the time of the scheduled hearing, the hearing will be conducted in the Student's absence.

-The BCC is charged with determining responsibility and issuing sanctions just as any Conduct Body referred to in the Student Handbook.
-The BCC shall also consider whether or not resolution of the matter at the present time best serves the Student as well as the University community.
+The Dean of Students or designee is charged with determining a recommendation for responsibility or sanctions just as any Conduct Body referred to in the Student Handbook.
+The Dean of Students or designee shall also consider whether or not resolution of the matter at the present time best serves the Student as well as the University community.
 Consideration may be delayed due to the Student's voluntary or involuntary leave and/or withdrawal, hospitalization, or in-patient treatment program or other relevant circumstances.